-Research seminars cover topics related to American Politics (290, Comparative Politics (291, Political Theory (292, and International Politics (293.
+Research seminars cover topics related to American Politics (290), Comparative Politics (291), Political Theory (292), and International Politics (293).
 The specific topics of these seminars vary depending on the interests of faculty and students.
-Recent topics have included China's Rise, Israeli-Palestinian Conflict, Presidential Elections, Comparative Environmental Politics and the Politics of Inequality.
+Recent topics have included China's Rise, Israeli-Palestinian Conflict, Presidential Elections, Comparative Environmental Politics, Corruption & Good Governance, and Foreign Aid.
 The seminars are designed to acquaint students with research problems, strategies and techniques relevant to the field.
 This course is required for all government majors and minors and should be completed in the sophomore or junior year.
 Students may take only one research seminar.